frankNowinski/frankNowinski.github.io/_posts/2016-02-21-omniauth-facebook-with-devise.md

 First, you’ll need to include the following gems in your ‘Gemfile’:

+{% highlight ruby linenos %}
 gem 'devise'
 gem 'omniauth-facebook'
+{% endhighlight %}

-Now run ‘bundle install’
+Now run `bundle install`

 Next, create your User model with Devise by entering the following two commands in your terminal:

+{% highlight ruby linenos %}
 rails generate devise:install
 rails g devise User
+{% endhighlight %}

 This will create a migration file for your User model with all the predefined attributes that ship with Devise.
-You can view all of these attributes by going to the following path:
+You can view all of these attributes by going to `db/migrate/20160215180931_devise_create_users.rb` (your file will have different numbers).

-db/migrate/20160215180931_devise_create_users.rb
-(your file will have different numbers)

-Before you run ‘rake db:migrate’ you’ll need to create a new table to add two more attributes to the User model so you’ll be able to create User instances from data returned to you from Facebook.
+Before you run `rake db:migrate` you’ll need to create a new table to add two more attributes to the User model so you’ll be able to create User instances from data returned to you from Facebook.

-rails g migration AddOmniauthToUsers provider:string uid:string
+`rails g migration AddOmniauthToUsers provider:string uid:string`

-Now you can run:
+Now you can run `rake db:migrate`

-rake db:migrate

 Earlier when you ran the two commands to install Devise into your rails application you created several files.
-One of those files was config/initializers/devise.rb.
+One of those files was `config/initializers/devise.rb`.
 Head there so you can declare the authentication provider you’re using (Facebook) and declare your Facebook “APP_ID” and “APP_SECRET.”

 Include in config/initializers/devise.rb: